 Three sides have a protective mesh to allow airflow, while the front is left open.
 It will only offer minimal protection in rain, but it’s a great piece of gear for light camping, relaxing on the beach, or offering shade at a sunny outdoor festival.

-A great multi-purpose shelter, the Nemo Bugout provides protection from pesky mosquitoes, harsh sun, or rain.
-It has a non-free standing design, so you’ll either have to attach it to nearby trees, or purchase poles separately in order to string the tarp between them.
+A great multi-purpose shelter, the Eureka Northern Breeze 10 Screenhouse provides protection from pesky mosquitoes, harsh sun, or rain.
+It has a free standing design, so no need to have to attach it to nearby trees, or purchase poles separately in order to string the tarp between them.

 Each of the four no-see-um mesh walls can be rolled up and away when it’s not buggy out, and the mesh is also treated with a water-repellent solution to help prevent rain from blowing underneath the structure.

 When the mesh sides are down, there are two zip entries so you can get in and out from multiple sides.
-The entire shelter packs into a stuff sack which weighs 7 pounds 10 ounces, so it’s still easy enough to carry with you to your campsite.
+The entire shelter packs into a stuff sack which weighs 24 lbs.
+12 oz, so it’s not exactly easy to carry with you on a long hike but a short walk from the car should be fine.

-The Bugout Shelter isn’t strong enough for heavy wind and rain, but in light sprinkles or to provide excellent protection from bugs, it’s a good choice.
+The Eureka Northern Breeze 10 Screenhouse isn’t strong enough for heavy wind and rain, but in light sprinkles or to provide excellent protection from bugs, it’s a good choice.

-At 1 pound 2 ounces, the Quarter Dome SI Tarp is a bit heavier than our top pick for a lightweight camping canopy, but it’s still light enough to be a good option for backpackers.
+At 1 lb.
+4.5 oz, the Kammok Kuhli Shelter is a bit heavier than our top pick for a lightweight camping canopy, but it’s still light enough to be a good option for backpackers.
 The tarp offers about 90 square feet of covered space, making it suitable for two people.

-The Quarter Dome SI functions equally well as a sun shade, rain cover, or even a sleeping shelter.
+The Kammok Kuhli Shelter functions equally well as a sun shade, rain cover, or even a sleeping shelter.
 Since you can adjust the height, it can either be positioned higher for views and ventilation, or lower for added protection.

 Thanks to the waterproof ripstop polyurethane nylon and sealed seas, the tarp holds up fairly well even in heavy rainstorms.
 However, poles are not included, so you’ll need to purchase those separately, or rely on finding trees on which to secure the shelter.